japleitez/peecko-api-doc/README.md

 }
 ```
 Where:
-membership-expiration: it is merely informative and should be handled as plain text and DO NOT use for validations
+membership-expiration: do not use for validation, it is merely informative and should be handled as plain text
-membership-sponsor-logo: in case the value is empty please display the default logo used in the design
+membership-sponsor-logo: if the url is empty then display the default logo used in the design

 - Error Response
 ```json